Wilin Rosario

 Wilin Arismendy Rosario Hernández (born February 23, 1989) is a Dominican former professional baseball catcher and first baseman.
-He has previously played in Major League Baseball (MLB) for the Colorado Rockies, the KBO League for the Hanwha Eagles, Nippon Professional Baseball (NPB) for the Hanshin Tigers, and the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.
+He played in Major League Baseball (MLB) for the Colorado Rockies, the KBO League for the Hanwha Eagles, Nippon Professional Baseball (NPB) for the Hanshin Tigers, and the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.

 Career

 Colorado Rockies

+Rosario signed with the Colorado Rockies as an international free agent on February 13, 2006, and made his professional debut that year with the Dominican Summer League Rockies.
+In 2008, after playing for the Casper Ghosts, he was named a Pioneer League All-Star and the best prospect in the league by Baseball America.
+After an injury-shortened 2009 season, he was a Texas League postseason All-Star in 2010.

-On September 6, 2011, Rosario made his MLB debut.
+In 2011, Rosario was again a Texas League All-Star and played in the All-Star Futures Game.
+After spending five months in Double-A, on September 6, he made his MLB debut.
 He batted 0-for-3 with a walk and a run scored, as his Rockies defeated the Arizona Diamondbacks, 8–3.
 Rosario appeared in a total of 16 games for the Rockies that season.
 He posted a .204 batting average, hit 3 home runs and totalled 8 RBI.

-During the 2012 season, Rosario saw action in 117 games with the Rockies.
+During the 2012 season, Rosario played in 117 games with the Rockies.
 He finished 4th in the 2012 NL Rookie of the year voting, after hitting .270 with 28 home runs and 71 RBI.
 Rosario topped all MLB catchers in home runs with 28 in 2012.

 In 2013, Rosario set career highs in games played (121), batting average (.292), RBIs (79) and hits (131).
-In 2014, Rosario experienced a dropoff in production, regressing in power and in average despite striking out less.
-His defense behind the plate did not improve as well, leading the majors for the third straight season in pass balls.
+In 2014, his production dropped off, regressing in power and in average despite striking out less.
+His defense behind the plate did not improve as well, leading the majors for the third straight season in passed balls.

-With the addition of Nick Hundley in the 2015 season, the Rockies moved Rosario to first base full-time, only playing catcher in case of a game emergency.
-For the 2015 season, Rosario's role on the team was part-time first baseman and pinch hitter, appearing only in 87 games for the Rockies.
-Rosario was designated for assignment by the Rockies after the 2015 season.
+With the addition of Nick Hundley in the 2015 season, the Rockies moved Rosario to first base full-time, only playing catcher in case of a game emergency and occasionally pinch hitting.
+He played in 87 games, batting .268 with 6 home runs.
+He was designated for assignment by the Rockies after the 2015 season, becoming a free agent on December 1.